GoDaddy

-GoDaddy Inc. is an American publicly traded Internet domain registry, domain registrar and web hosting company headquartered in Tempe, Arizona, and incorporated in Delaware.
-As of 2023, GoDaddy is the world's fifth largest web host by market share, with over 62 million registered domains.
+GoDaddy Inc. is an American publicly traded Internet domain registry, domain registrar and web hosting company headquartered in Tempe, Arizona, and incorporated under the Delaware General Corporation Law.
+As of 2023, GoDaddy is the world's fifth-largest web host by market share, with over 62 million registered domains.
 The company primarily serves small and micro companies, which make up most of its 20 million customers.